-The Natural Heritage Land Trust has continued its important work preserving land.
-Since their inception in 1983 the Trust has protected thousands of acres of land in the Dane County region–all of which arguably got their start in the struggle to protect Wally Bauman Woods.
+Groundswell Conservancy has continued its important work preserving land.
+Since their inception in 1983 they have protected thousands of acres of land in the Dane County region–all of which arguably got their start in the struggle to protect Wally Bauman Woods.

 To learn more about the human history of Wally Bauman Woods: